Colingo/browser-tz/README.md

 var timeString = tz.format(tomorrowInNewYork, "hh:mm A")
 ```

-## Todo

- - Test `IsoString` for timezones that have +30m/-30m offsets
- - Test `IsoString` in exotic timezones where it's not a normal
-    DST change
- - Test `addMinute` for timezones that have +30m/-30m offsets
- - Test `addHour` in exotic timezones where it's not a normal
-    DST change

 ## The timezone strategy

 To make dealing with times and timezones easier this module